 This post may contain affiliate links.
 Please read our disclosure policy.

-Tender and juicy Sun Dried Tomato Cheesy Meatballs (Low Carb) spiked with sun dried tomato pieces, garlic and fresh herbs, fried and simmered in a simple tomato sauce with so.much.cheese.
-All in one skillet!
+These Tender and juicy Sun Dried Tomato Meatballs are packed with flavor from sun dried tomato pieces, garlic, and fresh herbs.
+They fry up beautifully, then simmer in a simple sun dried tomato sauce that melts together with plenty of cheese for a comforting skillet meal.

 Sun Dried Tomato Cheesy Meatballs in a pan